gsoft-inc/sg-orbit/packages/icons/README.md

 - It shouldn't be coloured, any icon that has many colours should be in your codebase.

+- An icon shouldn't have any stroke or fill attributes.

 - When an icon is used in a monorepo component it should live in this project.

 ### Naming convention